raymond-u/lungo/docs/installation.md

 ## With pipx

-The recommended way to install Lungo is using [pipx](https://pypa.github.io/pipx/):
+The recommended way to install Lungo is with [pipx](https://pypa.github.io/pipx/):

 ```bash linenums="1" title="Terminal"
 pipx install lungo-cli